SciSoftDays/scisoftdays.github.com/source/meetings/2012/speakers_and_abstracts/index.markdown

 > [Lars Koesterke](http://www.tacc.utexas.edu/staff/lars-koesterke)
 > Texas Advanced Computing Center

+In January of 2013, TACC will deploy Stampede, the first large-scale cluster deployment to include Intel Xeon Phi (MIC) co-processors.
+The Xeon Phi is a highly parallel architecture combining many x86 cores into a single chip.
+Leveraging the standard Intel Xeon technology, developers are able to program the Xeon Phi using standard threading models.
+This highly-parallel processor architecture with a portable threading model promises substantial performance gains for highly-parallel computing workloads.
+In this presentation, we discuss porting computationally intensive algorithms, scaling to large numbers of threads and cores, and using Stampede and the Intel Xeon Phi.

 ## <a id="mclay"></a>All your files are belong to us: Managing massive I/O on HPC Systems

 > [Robert McLay](http://www.tacc.utexas.edu/staff/robert-mclay)
 > Texas Advanced Computing Center

+One of the largest differences between a supercomputer and your desktop is the filesystem.
+Supercomputing filesystems are large parallel structures that when used properly can achieve amazing metrics.
+Unfortunately, when used incorrectly the filesystem can crash for the thousands of users on the machine.
+This presentation will focus on best practices when using I/O systems on HPC resources and help keep you from getting booted by the sysadmins.

 ## <a id="morin"></a>Supporting research computing through scientific software collaboratives